Marc-Claude de Buttet: Studies in France

 From 1547 onwards he joined the literary circle known as the 'Brigade'.
 In book VII of his Recherches de la France, Pasquier wrote "This time there was totally devoted to the Muses.
 Participants included Pontus de Tiart, Estienne Jodelle, Rémy Belleau, Jean-Antoine de Baïf, Jacques Thureau, Guillaume des Autels, Nicolas Denizot, Louis Le Carond, Olivier de Magny, Jean de La Péruse, Marc-Claude de Buttet, Jean Passerat, Louis des Masures, myself.
 This all happened under the rule of Henry II.
 I compare this 'Brigade' to those which bear the brunt of the fighting in a battle.
 Each of them had a mastery which it magnified and each was promised an immortal name by his poems".
 It was led by Jean Daurat, Pierre de Ronsard and Joachim du Bellay, who later founded the La Pléiade group.

 de Buttet was noticed at court at the Louvre by cardinal Odet de Châtillon, brother of admiral Gaspard II de Coligny, who brought him into the circle of Margaret of France, Duchess of Berry, daughter of Francis I. It was there where he met Béatrice Pacheco de Silva, wife a major nobleman from Savoy, the count Sébastien de Montbel d'Entremont.
 She was chief lady in waiting to queen Eleanor of Habsburg, sister of Charles V and second wife of Francis I. Béatrice Pacheco proved to be de Buttet's first muse and he saw her as an incarnation of his muse Amalthea.
 However, their time together was brief - when Francis died on 31 March 1547 and his son Henry II of France succeeded him, Eleanor and Béatrice went into exile in Brussels.

 In 1549 de Buttet happily followed the precepts on poetry which came to be published by Joachim du Bellay as Défense et illustration de la langue française.
 He became friends with Pierre de Ronsard and for the rest of their lives they exchanged epigrams praising each other.

 de Buttet edited his first elegy Le Trépas de la Reine de Navarre - this work added to that done by all his fellow members of la Pléiade.

 First return to Savoy

 In 1554 he returned to Savoy and renewed his acquaintances with Savoyard friends who had stayed behind there, including Emmanuel-Philibert de Pingon and Louis Milliet.
 Chambéry was still under French occupation and a French parliament.
-A new code of laws was published with a preface by Barthélémy Aneau, in which inhabitants of Savoy were called savages and barbarians.
+A new code of laws was published with a preface by Barthélemy Aneau, in which inhabitants of Savoy were called savages and barbarians.
 Aged 27, de Buttet published a fierce riposte in prose, using the publisher Angelin Benoist in Lyon.
-It was entitled "Apologia for Savoy against the insults of Barthélémy Aneau.
+It was entitled "Apologia" for Savoy against the insults of Barthélemy Aneau.